dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/entity-entries.md

 | <xref:Microsoft.EntityFrameworkCore.ChangeTracking.PropertyEntry%602.OriginalValue?displayProperty=nameWithType> | Gets and sets the original value of the property, if available.
 | <xref:Microsoft.EntityFrameworkCore.ChangeTracking.PropertyEntry%602.EntityEntry?displayProperty=nameWithType>   | A back reference to the <xref:Microsoft.EntityFrameworkCore.ChangeTracking.EntityEntry%601> for the entity.
 | <xref:Microsoft.EntityFrameworkCore.ChangeTracking.PropertyEntry.Metadata?displayProperty=nameWithType>          | <xref:Microsoft.EntityFrameworkCore.Metadata.IProperty> metadata for the property.
-| <xref:Microsoft.EntityFrameworkCore.ChangeTracking.PropertyEntry.IsModified?displayProperty=nameWithType>        | Indicates whether this property is marked as modified.
+| <xref:Microsoft.EntityFrameworkCore.ChangeTracking.PropertyEntry.IsModified?displayProperty=nameWithType>        | Indicates whether this property is marked as modified, and allows this state to be changed.
-| <xref:Microsoft.EntityFrameworkCore.ChangeTracking.PropertyEntry.IsTemporary?displayProperty=nameWithType>       | Indicates whether this property is marked as [temporary](xref:core/change-tracking/miscellaneous).
+| <xref:Microsoft.EntityFrameworkCore.ChangeTracking.PropertyEntry.IsTemporary?displayProperty=nameWithType>       | Indicates whether this property is marked as [temporary](xref:core/change-tracking/miscellaneous), and allows this state to be changed.

 Notes: